 “I’d never been through anything like that.
 I can promise you I would not go through another one, I would not advise anyone to go through another one,” Sammy said.

-Hurricane Michael made landfall as a high-end category 4 hurricane, with maximum sustained winds of 155 mph on October 10.
+Hurricane Michael was initially believed to be a high-end category 4 hurricane, but the NOAA later found that Michael was a category 5 story with top sustained winds of 160 mph when it hit.
 Sammy says he heard there were reports of winds speeds in excess of 175 mph in some areas.